biosustain/THG/generate_data-base/README.md

 # Generate databae

-This repository is a python module to generates a metabolic network based using current available information from a large number of online databases.
+The generate database repository is a python module to generates a metabolic network based using current available information from a large number of online databases.

 ```generate_database.py``` is the main script and will execute the following tasks when run:
 - Mass balance metabolic reactions (equations_generate_database.mass_balance)